-Official liquidators must be a qualified insolvency practitioner resident in the Cayman Islands or foreign practitioners appointed jointly with a resident-qualified insolvency practitioner.
-They displace the company's directors and control the company's affairs, subject to the Grand Court's supervision.
-Some of their powers can be exercised without the sanction of the court, whereas others require court sanction
+Official liquidators must be qualified insolvency practitioners resident in the Cayman Islands or foreign practitioners appointed jointly with a resident-qualified insolvency practitioner.
+They displace the company’s directors and control the company’s affairs, subject to the Grand Court’s supervision.
+Some of their powers can be exercised without the sanction of the court, whereas others require court sanction.

 At any time between the presentation of a winding-up petition and the making of a winding-up order, the company or any creditor or shareholder may apply for an injunction to restrain further proceedings in any action or proceeding pending against the company in a foreign court.

 On the making of a winding-up order, an automatic stay is imposed prohibiting any suit, action or other proceeding from going ahead or being commenced against the company without the leave of the Grand Court.
 The stay does not prohibit secured creditors from enforcing their security.